mongodb/mongo-python-driver/doc/examples/high_availability.rst

 ---------------------

-An instance of :class:`~pymongo.mongo_client.MongoClient` can be configured with a list of mongos servers:
+An instance of :class:`~pymongo.mongo_client.MongoClient` can be configured with a list of addresses of mongos servers:

   >>> client = MongoClient('mongodb://host1,host2,host3')

-Each member of the list must be a mongos server.
+Each member of the list must be a single mongos server.
+Multihomed and round robin DNS addresses are **not** supported.
 The client continuously monitors all the mongoses' availability, and its network latency to each.

 PyMongo distributes operations evenly among the set of mongoses within its